VihaanLearnsCode/tiletrials/README.md

 This project will generate a 4x4 NumPy representation of the 2048 game, to try and find a easy way to win.

 There are already well documented strategies to get a good score in the game 2048, such as expectiminimax or snake-weighting towards a corner.
-However, I want to see if there was a short, repeatable, easily memorable pattern of ( <= ~10) moves that could at least acheive at least one 2048 tile a good chunk of the time on random boards.
+However, I want to see if there was a short, repeatable, easily memorable pattern of ( <= ~10) moves that could acheive at least one '2048' tile a good chunk of the time on random boards.
 An example could be ASDSW, where W,A,S,D commonly represent the 4 directions in video gaming.

 There are probably mathematical or algorithmic approaches to proving/finding such a pattern if it exists.
 I personally hypothesize that I will not find such a pattern, given my self-imposed constraint of 10 moves.
 In fact, if this existed, it would've been published by now.
 However, the journey to proving that right (or hopefully wrong) is my reward.